By Alek Petty

 I want to conclude with some thoughts on what might be needed to move the science forward.
 I would love to hear suggestions on these or any other points in the comments below:

 - More ground-truth data – Targeted field campaigns that can somehow cover a large area at the same time the satellite overpasses.
 These need to be highly coordinated with the satellite altimeter community and provide measurements similar to the satellite measurements/input assumptions (e.g. same spatial scales).
 Autonomous vehicles could provide the key breakthrough here in the coming decades.

 - Better community agreement – Better agreement on the various uncertainty contributions and communication standards.
 Combined expert knowledge might be our only realistic short-term option for constraining uncertainty.

 - More sophisticated uncertainty calculations – Explore new methods for estimating uncertainties (e.g. Monte Carlo methods, Bayesian approaches).
 There have been some encouraging studies doing this but there are computational demands that need to be overcome.

 - Deeper understanding of sea ice uncertainties – Is a random/systematic uncertainty differentiation the best approach?
 How correlated are the uncertainties in space and with each other?
 How can we hope to figure this out?

-Finally, it is worth reiterating that the fact we can even measure freeboard to centimeter-level precision from satellites 500 km away is a truly great accomplishment – the result of several decades worth of hard work from the sea ice altimetry community.
-Converting these freeboard measurements to thickness is always going to be a challenge, but better understanding our current window of uncertainty is needed to fully realize the challenges that need to be overcome.
+Finally, it is worth reiterating that the fact we can even measure height to centimeter-level precision from satellites 500 km away is a truly great accomplishment – the result of several decades worth of hard work from the sea ice altimetry community.
+Converting these heights to estimates of freeboard and thickness is always going to be a challenge, but better understanding and constraining our current window of uncertainty is needed to fully realize the primary challenges that need to be overcome.